PowerDNS/pdns/pdns/recursordist/docs/lua-config/rpz.rst

 ^^^^^^^^^^^^^^^^
 .. versionadded:: 5.0.0

-When loading an RPZ, ignore duplicate entries.
+When loading an RPZ, ignore duplicate entries, keeping only the first one present in the zone.
 Defaults to ``false``, duplicate entries will cause failure to load the zone.

 maxTTL